MARTIMM/HikingCompanion/README.md

 Versions have a letter added: D for debug version and R for a release version.
 When not added it is always a debug version.

+* 2018-11-8, 0.12.2
+  * Using Thunderforest tile map server using a personal api-key.
 * 2018-11-2, 0.12.1
   * Config page enhancements
 * 2018-11-1, 0.12.0